-a 1786 case ordering one board of commissioners to elect a clerk.517 And unlike certiorari, mandamus could be employed by federal courts against federal officials, as famously recognized in Marbury v.
-Madison.
-518 Yet mandamus could only compel administrative action, not serve as a vehicle to review action already taken.
-519 Most importantly, the King's Bench had found administrative decisions about the distribution of the land-tax burden to be discretionary and thus beyond the reach of mandamus, in contrast to (say) officials' general refusal to assess the tax at all, which was subject to mandamus.
+trative action, not serve as a vehicle to review action already taken.
+595 Most importantly, the King's Bench had found administrative decisions about the distribution of the land-tax burden to be discretionary and thus beyond the reach of mandamus, in contrast to (say) officials' general refusal to assess the tax at all, which was subject to mandamus.
 In Butler v.
-Cobbet (1709), concerning the land-tax commissioners, Chief Justice Holt explained that "a mandamus was not a proper remedy for an unequal taxation; but the proper remedy is by an appeal to the commissioners," i.e., an administrative appeal created by act of parliament; Holt added that "perhaps if the assessors refuse to tax any part" of a taxable jurisdiction, then "a mandamus lies."
-And Justice Powell said "it was usual to grant mandamus to overseers [of the poor in a parish], when they will make no taxation; but not upon suggestion that they intend to make an unequal tax."520 Butler was cited in American litigation prior to 1798.
-521 Similarly, when asked to review the decisions of J.P.'s or parish officials in laying local taxes for the poor, the King's Bench made a similar distinction between officials' general refusal to impose a tax at all (subject to mandamus) and the equality or inequality of officials' distribution of the tax (not subject to it).
-522
+Cobbet, concerning the landtax commissioners, Chief Justice Holt explained that "a mandamus was not a proper remedy for an unequal taxation; but the proper remedy is by an appeal to the commissioners," that is, an administrative appeal created by act of parliament.
+Holt added that "perhaps if the assessors refuse to tax any part" of a taxable jurisdiction, then "a mandamus lies."
+596 And Justice Powell said "it was usual to grant mandamus's to overseers [of the poor in a parish], when they will make no taxation; but not upon suggestion that they intend to make an unequal tax."
+597 Butler was cited in American litigation prior to 1798.
+598 Similarly, when asked to review the decisions of justices of the peace or parish officials in laying local taxes for the poor, the King's Bench made a similar distinction between officials' general refusal to impose a tax at all (subject to mandamus) and the equality or inequality of officials' distribution of the tax (not subject to it).599